handshake-org/handshake-org.github.io/src/api-docs/source/includes/_node_rpc_mining.md

 # RPC Calls - Mining

-*Note: many mining-related RPC calls require `hskd` to be started with the flag `--coinbase-address` designating a comma-separated list of payout addresses, randomly selected during block creation*
+*Note: many mining-related RPC calls require `hsd` to be started with the flag `--coinbase-address` designating a comma-separated list of payout addresses, randomly selected during block creation*

 ## getnetworkhashps